brittking/postsharp.github.io/_posts/2021-11-11-announcing_caravela_preview-3.md

 ### Modifying _source_ code with an aspect at design time

-All examples above did not modify the _source_ code, but only some intermediate code, so that your source code remains clean and readable.
+All of the examples above only modify intermediate code, not the_source_code, which keeps things clean and readable.
 We call this a _live template_ because an aspect, by definition, does not modify the source code.
 However, any aspect can be used as a live template.

 ![Live template](/assets/images/blog/2021-11-caravela-preview/live-template.png#unzoom200)

 ### Previewing the transformed code

-You can compare the source code with the code being actually executed.
+You can compare the source code with the code being executed.

 ![Diff](/assets/images/blog/2021-11-caravela-preview/diff.png#unzoom300)

 ### Syntax highlighting of aspect code

-Aspects are like code template that mix run-time code with compile-time code, but without any markup tags.
+Aspects are like code templates that mix run-time code with compile-time code, but without any markup tags.
 To help you understand which expressions and statements are compile-time, and which are just normal, we built a Visual Studio extension that colors the aspect code.

 ![Diff](/assets/images/blog/2021-11-caravela-preview/syntax-highlighting.png#unzoom150)